Considered one of the top young minds in college football, Neal Brown has taken Troy football through a renaissance over the past two years.

 Brown led the Trojans to a 4-8 overall record and a 3-5 Sun Belt Conference mark during his first season.
 However, four of Troy’s five Sun Belt setbacks were by a combined 22 points, while the Trojans’ three league victories came by an average of 35.3 points.

-Troy’s improvement wasn’t limited to just the playing field as the Trojans also drastically improved in the classroom as the cumulative grade point average for the team rose each semester compared to the prior year.
+Troy’s improvement carried into the classroom as the cumulative grade point average for the team rose each semester compared to the prior year.

-A native of Danville, Ky., Brown spent four seasons at Troy (2006-09), including the final two as the Trojans’ offensive coordinator.
+A native of Danville, Ky., Brown spent four seasons at Troy as an assistant coach (2006-09), including the final two as the Trojans’ offensive coordinator.
 Troy won four Sun Belt Conference titles and appeared in three bowl games during Brown’s initial tenure.